liske/mqttstray/README.md

 - no support for wildcard topics(, yet)
 - currently only one topic per icon is supported
 - only a connection to a single MQTT broker is supported
+- MQTT payload requires to be JSON encoded